 Social Security Disability, SSI, other financial assistance: CARITAS does not intervene with any financial assistance with regards to residents.
 As far as CARITAS is concerned with financial assistance, if your total documented income meets the required minimum, employment is not essential to residing here.
-However, documented service hours or volunteer work may be required to insure a state of stagnation does not occur.
-These hours would be presented upon orientation at the discretion of staff and do not have to take place at CARITAS, nor would there be any compensation towards rent or payment for services by CARITAS in regards to a service arrangement.
+However, documented service hours or volunteer work may be required to ensure a state of stagnation does not occur.
+These hours would be presented upon orientation at the discretion of staff and do not have to take place at CARITAS, nor would there be any compensation toward bed fees or payment for services by CARITAS in regards to a service arrangement.

-Confidentiality: Clients are not at liberty to say who is here or not here at CARITAS Recovery Residences or involved with any of CARITAS's services.
-I have read and signed the confidentiality agreement.
+Confidentiality: Residents are not at liberty to say who is here or not here at CARITAS Recovery Residences or involved with any of CARITAS's services.
 Any violation of this policy and may result in separation and exit from the residence.

-Ineligible for Services (IFS) offenses: In addition to violations of policy highlighted above that may result in exit from the program, the following offenses will result in a client being exited from the program and deemed ineligible to receive services (IFS) for a period of time: any violence or threatening behavior (physical and/or verbal including racial or sexual preference slurs); bringing firearms on CARITAS property; stealing, vandalism and any disrespect of property; inappropriate sexual behavior; and possession, use or distribution of any substance
+Ineligible for Services (IFS) offenses: In addition to violations of policy highlighted above that may result in separation from the residences, the following offenses will result in a resident being separated from the residences and deemed ineligible to receive services (IFS) for a period of time: any violence or threatening behavior (physical and/or verbal including racial or sexual preference slurs); bringing firearms on CARITAS property; stealing, vandalism and any disrespect of property; inappropriate sexual behavior; and possession, use or distribution of any substance on CARITAS property.